Getting a Buy-To-Sell Mortgage

 Costs involved with buy-to-sell mortgage transactions

-Budgeting for a renovation with a buy-to-sell mortgage isn’t as simple as taking the cost of the mortgage and adding on the renovations, there are a lot of other costs involved that will soon add up.
-These include:
+Budgeting for a renovation with a buy-to-sell mortgage isn’t as simple as taking the mortgage cost and adding on the renovations; there are many other costs involved that will soon add up.

-• Mortgage broker fees – these will vary depending on the broker and the complexity of your mortgage.
-Many of the brokers we work with take their fees from the lender on completion and those that charge an upfront fee will refund this if they fail to secure you a mortgage.
+- Mortgage broker fees: These vary depending on the broker and the complexity of your mortgage.
+Many of the brokers we work with take their fees from the lender on completion, and those that charge an upfront fee will refund this if they fail to secure you a mortgage.

-• Valuation fee – this could be anywhere from £100 to £1,500 depending on the condition of the property.
+- Valuation fee: Depending on the condition of the property, this could be anywhere from £100 to £1,500.
 Some lenders may offer to waive valuation fees as an incentive.

-• Legal fees – You’ll need a solicitor to process the purchase.
-This should cost you between about £800 and £1,500.
+- Legal fees: You’ll need a solicitor to process the purchase.

-While it may be possible to get bridging finance through one of the main high street banks, this kind of finance is more commonly offered through specialist lenders and it will be these specialists lenders that are likely to be the first port of call for your broker.
+While it may be possible to get bridging finance through one of the main high street banks, this kind of finance is more commonly offered through specialist lenders, and these specialist lenders are likely to be your broker’s first port of call.

 Lenders currently offering buy-to-sell mortgages include:

-Rates and terms will vary between lenders, but to give you an idea of what’s on offer currently, take a look at our rates table below.
+Rates and terms will vary between lenders, but our rates table below gives you an idea of what’s currently available.

 Looking for more rates and deals?